dipdup-io/dipdup/config-reference/database.md

   schema_name: custom
 ```

-{% hint style="info" %}
-You can use compose-style environment variable substitutions with default values for secrets \(and all fields in general\).
+You can use compose-style environment variable substitutions with default values for secrets and other fields.
+See [Templates and variables](../getting-started/templates-and-variables.md#) for details.
-{% endhint %}

 ## Immune tables